zonemaster/zonemaster/docs/specifications/tests/Methods.md

 * "Child Zone" - The name of the child zone.
-* "NS Set" - The names of the *Child Zone* name servers as given by the calling method or test case.
+* "NS Set" - The names of the *Child Zone* name servers as given by the calling method.
 * "Test Type" - The test type with values "undelegate test" or "normal test".

-* "Undelegated Data" - the submitted delegation data, name server names and IP addresses for *Child Zone* (only if *Test Type* is "undelegated test").
+This method also inherits the inputs of method [Get-Undel-Data] if *Test Type* is "undelegated test".

+### Prerequisite

+As specified in method [Get-Undel-Data] if *Test Type* is "undelegated test".

 ### Ordered description of steps to be taken to execute the method

-2. Create a set of name servers ("Name Servers") where each unique [out-of-bailiwick] name server name in *NS Set* is linked to an empty set of IP addresses.
+1. Create a set of name servers ("Name Servers") where each unique [out-of-bailiwick] name server name in *NS Set* is linked to an empty set of IP addresses.

+2. If *Test Type* is "undelegated test" then fetch name server name and IP address or addresses using method [Get-Undel-Data] ("Undelegated Data").

 3. For each [out-of-bailiwick] the name server name ("Name") in *NS Set* do:

-   1. If *Test Type* is "undelegated test" then if the *Name* has IP address specification (IPv4 or IPv6) in *Undelegated Data* then add the address or addresses to *Name Servers* and go to next server.
+   1. If *Test Type* is "undelegated test" and  if the *Name* has IP address specification (IPv4 or IPv6) in *Undelegated Data*
+      then:
+      1. Add the address or addresses to *Name Servers* for *Name*.
+      2. Go to next server name server name.

    2. Create one A query and one AAAA query for the *Name*.